 With all the groundwork laid out for your venture, you will need to demarcate duties and operations depending on the scale of your business.
 Many boutique business owners operate as stand-alone designers and sellers.

-For an intermediate-scale business, it is likely that you’d need designated teams each for the design, production, and client management operations.
+To scale business, designated teams each for the design, production, and client management operations are needed.
 These can be scaled up or down as per the changing requirements of your business.